assimilation/assimilation-official/README.md

 Patches are being solicited to build Windows and OS X packages (read the cpack docs).
 Other package formats aren't supported by cpack, and will have to be supported by other mechanisms.

+## MakingItForWindows

-@subsection MakingItForWindows Making The Assimilation Monitoring System for Windows
+Making The Assimilation Monitoring System for Windows
 - That's something we need to work out.
 An earlier verison of 'nanoprobe' did compile and run successfully on Windows

+# TestingIt

-@section TestingIt Running our Tests
+Running our Tests
 There are currently two test modules that you can run after building it.
 They can be run like this:
 - cd testcode; sh path-to-source-tree/testcode/grind.sh	# Assumes you have valgrind installed.